 2. Do you have money set aside?

-While you still can buy a home with zero down in some cases, the rule of thumb that lenders look for is a cushion of at least a month or two worth of payments saved up.
-They want to know that if times DO get hard, you still can make your mortgage payment while correcting your financial situation.
+While it is possible to buy a home with zero money down in some cases, the rule of thumb that lenders look for is at least a month or two of payments saved up.
+They want to know that if times DO get hard, you will be able to make your mortgage payment while correcting your financial situation.

 3. Do you know why you're buying?